Wolferacing/wolfsdenvideo/DEPLOYMENT.md

 3.  **Trigger the Migration:**
     -   From the Render dashboard, manually restart your web service by going to the "Manual Deploy" menu and selecting "Restart service".
-    -   On startup, the application will detect both database URLs, pause normal operations, and copy all data from the old `DATABASE_URL` to the `NEW_DATABASE_URL`.
+    -   On startup, the application will detect both database URLs, apply the schema to the new database, and copy all data from the old `DATABASE_URL` to the `NEW_DATABASE_URL`.

 4.  **Verify Success:**
     -   Go to the "Logs" tab for your service.
 You should see log messages like `!!!
-DATABASE MIGRATION INITIATED !!!` followed by `✔✔✔ DATABASE MIGRATION SUCCESSFUL ✔✔✔`.
+New database URL detected...` followed by `✔✔✔ Application will now use the new database. ✔✔✔`.

 5.  **Finalize the Switch:**
     -   Once you've confirmed the migration was successful, go back to the "Environment" tab.